 Compensation Consultant.
-To help the Company achieve its compensation objectives, our Compensation Committee engaged Hay Group, Inc. as its independent compensation consultant for 2012.
+To help the Company achieve its compensation objectives, our Compensation Committee engaged Hay Group, Inc. as its independent compensation consultant for 2014.
 Hay Group has been the compensation consultant to the Compensation Committee since 2004.
 The consultant's role is to advise our Compensation Committee on all executive compensation matters.
 The Compensation Committee asked the consultant to provide relevant market data and evaluate the Company's total compensation system relative to the compensation systems employed by comparable companies in the transportation industry and the overall U.S. industrial market.
 The consultant also provides an additional measure of assurance that the Company's executive compensation program is a reasonable and appropriate means to achieve our objectives.
-Except for its work for the Compensation Committee, Hay Group does not provide any other compensation consulting services to the Company.
+Except for its work for the Compensation Committee, Hay Group does not provide any compensation consulting services to the Company.

 Market Benchmarking.
-A benchmark group of publicly-traded companies in the transportation industry is used annually by our Compensation Committee to ensure that Hub Group's compensation programs offer competitive total compensation opportunities and reflect best practices in compensation plan design.
-For 2012, the companies comprising the "Compensation Peer Group" were:
+A benchmark group of publicly-traded companies in the transportation industry is chosen based on comparable revenue, market capitalization and number of employees.
+The peer group is used annually by our Compensation Committee to ensure that Hub Group's compensation programs offer competitive total compensation opportunities and reflect best practices in compensation plan design.
+For 2014, the companies comprising the "Compensation Peer Group" were:

 Arkansas Best Corporation

 Celadon Group, Inc.

-Con-Way, Inc.
+Con-way, Inc.

 Covenant Transportation Group, Inc.

 Heartland Express, Inc.

 J.B.
 Hunt Transport Services, Inc.

 Knight Transportation, Inc.

 Landstar System, Inc.

 Marten Transport, Ltd.

 Old Dominion Freight Line, Inc.

 Ryder System, Inc.

 Saia, Inc.

 Universal Truckload Services, Inc.

+XPO Logistics, Inc.

 YRC Worldwide, Inc.